|

 I have to do?"
 Bri was offering

 himself on a platter.
 Kor batted his eyes.
+It was hard to

 48.

-relationship hope, it was kinder to forego the cruelty.
-Their
+kinder to forego the cruelty than

 paths were incompatible; their